Skip to main content

 How to Compare LTL Carriers Without a TMS: A Guide for Midwest Manufacturers

-LanePilot is a shipper-side rate comparison tool, not a freight broker TMS.
-Midwest manufacturers can compare 135 LTL carriers instantly, no TMS required.
+LanePilot is the LTL TMS for small shippers, not a freight broker.
+Midwest manufacturers can compare the carriers they ship with instantly, no TMS required.

 Trucking software is full of acronyms, and "TMS" is the one that scares off the most manufacturers who do not actually need one.
-LanePilot is a shipper-side rate comparison and invoice audit tool, not a freight broker TMS.
-If you ship 20 to 250 LTL loads a month, here is how to compare carriers and book the best rate without a TMS implementation.
+LanePilot is the LTL TMS for small shippers, not a freight broker.
+If you ship 10 to 250 LTL loads a month, here is how to compare carriers and book the best rate without a TMS implementation.

 Can you compare LTL carriers without a TMS?

 Yes.
-LanePilot is a shipper-side rate comparison and invoice audit tool, not a freight broker TMS.
-Manufacturers with 20 to 250 LTL moves per month can access real-time carrier rates through purpose-built freight comparison tools that connect directly to carrier rate engines.
+LanePilot is the LTL TMS for small shippers, not a freight broker.
+Manufacturers with 10 to 250 LTL moves per month can access real-time carrier rates through purpose-built freight comparison tools that connect directly to carrier rate engines.
 No TMS implementation, logistics analyst, or long setup process is required.

 The confusion is understandable.
 A TMS (transportation management system) was built for enterprise procurement teams running multi-modal freight programs at scale, with dedicated logistics staff and six-figure IT budgets to match.
-That is the wrong tool — and the wrong price tag — for a $2M to $50M manufacturer shipping pallets a few dozen times a month.
+That is the wrong tool, and the wrong price tag, for a small-to-mid-size manufacturer shipping pallets a few dozen times a month.
 The market gap is real: this size of shipper has been stuck choosing between an oversized TMS and the status quo of phoning two carriers and picking the cheaper one.
 A comparison tool closes that gap without the implementation.

 Why Midwest manufacturers are comparing more carriers in 2026

 • Manufacturing is running hot.
-The ISM Manufacturing PMI hit 55.7 in June 2026, a four-year high — more shipments mean more rate decisions and more invoices to get right.
+The ISM Manufacturing PMI hit 55.7 in June 2026, a four-year high, so more shipments mean more rate decisions and more invoices to get right.

 • Amazon Freight opened its LTL network to all US businesses on June 10, 2026.
 It is now a new option in the comparison set on Midwest regional lanes (Amazon Freight).